Massachusetts couple wins Super Bowl tickets in Bass Pro Shops contest

-(WHDH) — A Massachusetts couple is packing for a long drive to Minnesota after they won Super Bowl LII tickets in a contest.
+NORTH ATTLEBOROUGH, MA (WHDH) - A Massachusetts couple is embarking on a long drive to Minnesota after they won Super Bowl LII tickets in a contest.

-Pam and Bill signed up to win free tickets as part of a contest through Bass Pro Shops at Patriot Place.
+Pam and Bill, of North Attleborough, signed up to win free tickets as part of a contest through Bass Pro Shops at Patriot Place.
 They never expected to get a call back.

 “It’s unbelievable, really,” said Bill.
 “We never even dreamed something like this would happen.”